Current opportunities to join our faculty. Learn more

 What makes me a competitive applicant for admission?

-Applicants who will complete their course work after the November 30 deadline must submit official transcripts immediately upon course completion to Undergraduate Admissions AND an unofficial copy by email to the Nursing program office at the campus to which you are applying.
-Additionally, students who are taking classes in the upcoming spring semester must email a copy of your spring schedule (or an unofficial transcript showing scheduled coursework) to the Nursing contact at your preferred location no later than the third week of December.
+Applicants who will complete their course work after submitting an application must submit official transcripts (excluding Penn State) immediately upon course completion to Undergraduate Admissions AND an unofficial copy by email to the campus contact to which you are applying.
+Students who are taking classes in the upcoming spring semester must email a copy of your spring schedule to the campus contact at your preferred location.

 When will I be notified of my admission decision?